foulger2019/Fruit_Machine/Fruit Machine/en/step_7.md

 Let's design the interface so that the two buttons are next to each other.

 --- task ---

-Put the buttons into a list, and then put the list inside the `Row` function. `Row` takes a list, `{}`, of items, in this case buttons, and puts all of the items on one line.
+Put the buttons into a list, separated by a `,`, and then put the list inside the `Row` function. `Row` takes a list, `{}`, of items, in this case buttons, and puts all of the items on one line.

 ```